Omarbousfer/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12 script will adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users

 13 script will  creates a directory called my_dir with permissions 751 in the working directory.

+14 script will changes the group owner to school for the file hello